 Look at you, you remote-dispensing maven, you.
 Here are three quick takeaways:

-- A telepharmacy operates like a traditional pharmacy except for the pharmacist reviews and verifies prescriptions from a remote location.
+- A telepharmacy operates like a traditional pharmacy except for the pharmacist reviews and verifies prescriptions from a host pharmacy location.

-- Retail telepharmacies experience less dispensing errors than traditional retail pharmacies.
+- Retail telepharmacies experience fewer dispensing errors than traditional retail pharmacies.

 - One pharmacist can review prescriptions for multiple pharmacies, or the workload can be shared between pharmacists in multiple locations.